 Board members represent and are elected by the whole district.
 However, each director must be a resident of the specific director district whose seat they hold.
 That system ensures geographic diversity of representation on the board.

-The Board governs the district using “Coherent Governance.”
+The Board governs the district using "Policy Governance."
 In this framework of organizational leadership, the Board establishes and monitors organizational performance.
-The Board sets Operational Expectations, policies that set limits and boundaries for achieving organizational goals and outcomes.
-They define desired outcomes for our student and the district through Results policies.
+The Board sets Executive Limitations, policies that set limits and boundaries for achieving organizational goals and outcomes.
+They define desired outcomes for our student and the district through ends results.

 These elected officials serve four-year terms.
 Many of these Board members have served for multiple terms, providing stability in district governance.